tungsten branding company logo

 Why is that?

 Because it makes the assumption that you know exactly what you want.
-In reality, most aspiring business owners have only a vague notion of what they want in a brand name.
-These notions are unarticulated, not written down anywhere, and it’s in no certain order.
+When in reality, most aspiring business owners have only a vague notion of what they want in a brand name.
+These notions are unarticulated, not written down anywhere, and are in no particular order.
 If you were to ask, it would sound like a free flow of consciousness …

 • Something creative